 The question is not how to find the best Car, Truck or RV GPS, but rather how to choose the right one for you.
 Clearly, someone who most commonly drives a commuting work will be satisfied with a basic navigating system while a truck driver who drives all over the country and can only use specific roads will need to buy a highly specialised device.
 Before you go out and spend a considerable amount on the best most high-tech GPS device available, maybe you need to sit back and take a few minutes make an informed decision and save you lots of money because you have bought a GPS with a lot of extra features that you’re never going to use.
 In the following few paragraphs we will talk about a few ideas on how to constrain your list of possible GPS devices.

-We live in the era of smart phones and we all know these all feature some type of navigating system.
+We live in the era of smartphones and we all know these all feature some type of navigating system.
 What sets apart GPS devices are its features.
-So the first step is to reflect a bit on your monthly or even yearly routes and think of the different problems you faced and then try to anticipate situation where a plus feature would come in handy.
+So the first step is to reflect a bit on your monthly or even yearly routes and think of the different problems you faced and then try to anticipate a situation where a plus feature would come in handy.

-Secondly consider how many times you are going to need a GPS unit.
-For a few travels scattered throughout the year it would be an exaggeration to purchase the latest available model.
+Secondly, consider how many times you are going to need a GPS unit.
+For a few travels scattered throughout the year, it would be an exaggeration to purchase the latest available model.
 Then think about where you are going to use it.
-Many people choose to have a system integrated GPS device which is great option, but when your job requires multiple vehicle changing having a great portable device can save your day.
+Many people choose to have a system integrated GPS device which is a great option, but when your job requires multiple vehicles changing having a great portable device can save your day.

 The last factor is budget, it always is.
 You need to maximize the use of a GPS device and utilize every feature it has otherwise it was just money thrown out the window.
 You don’t need to have a speed limit display if you only drive in the same city, so don’t pay for that.
 Take the time to find the device that suits your needs the best and still comes at a fair price.
 The secret to finding the best car GPS is patience, preparedness and background knowledge.